Cristinazhang09/Cristinazhang09.github.io/_posts/2021-3-2-Omaha Housing Price.md

 * More features could be collected to complement the current dataset.
 It would also be interesting to increase the size of the dataset by collecting house information from east coast and west coast and see the determining factors of housing price vary with the geographical information.

 ## Licensing, Authors, Acknowledgements
-The data used for analysisi is from [Zillow](https://www.zillow.com/)
+The data used for analysis is from [Zillow](https://www.zillow.com/)

 This project repository can be found [here](https://github.com/Cristinazhang09/Jingru_projects/tree/main/Omaha%20Housing%20Price).